 Eye surgery has been performed for over 1,000 years.
 Ancient Romans and Indians were performing ‘couching’ surgery on cataract-affected eyes as far back as the 5th century BC.
 This surgery was extremely crude – the surgeon having to use a needle to slide cataracts away from the visual axis of the eye.

 In more recent times, there has been a huge amount of innovation in the technology and practice of eye surgery.
 Patients with previously lifelong conditions are being offered respite.
 Here, we list four of the most important recent developments in the field.
+There have been improvements in ptosis eye surgery over the last decade as well, but here, we list four of the most important recent developments in the field.

-Laser Eye Surgery (LASIK)
+Laser eye surgery (LASIK)

 The sculpting of the stromal bed inside the eye can be used to correct refractive errors.
 In other words, by reshaping the stromal bed you can remove the need for wearing glasses and reduce any disparity between the function of each eye.